vrurg/vrurg.github.io/_posts/2022-04-23-Lock-Benchmarking.md

   counter-intuitive, this outcome has a good explanation stemming from the implementation details of the class.
 But the point is clear: use the `protect` method whenever applicable.
-- `Lock::Async` is not just much slower, than the other two.
-It demonstrated just unacceptable results under heavy loads.
-Aside of that, it also becomes quite erratic.
-It doesn't mean it is to be unconditionally avoided, but its use must be carefully justified.
+- `Lock::Async` is not simply much slower, than the other two.
+It demonstrates just unacceptable results under heavy loads.
+Aside of that, it also becomes quite erratic under the conditions.
+Though this doesn't mean it is to be unconditionally avoided, but its use must be carefully justified.

 And to conclude with, the performance win of atomic approach doesn't make it a clear winner due to it's high CPU cost.
 I would say that it is a good candidate to consider when there is need to protect small, short-acting operations.
-Especially at performance-sensitive locations.
-And even then there are limiting
+Especially in performance-sensitive locations.
+And even then there are restricting conditions to be fulfilled:
-pre-conditions:

 - little probability of high number of collisions per lock-variable.
 I'm not ready to talk about particular numbers, but, say, up to 3-4 active locks could be acceptable, but 10 and more are likely not.
-It could really be more useful to react a little longer but give up CPU for other tasks.
+It could really be more useful to react a little longer but give up CPU for other tasks than to have several cores locked in nearly useless loop.
 - the protected operations are to be really-really short.

+In other words, the way we utilize CPU matters.
+If aggregated CPU time consumed by locking loops is larger than that needed for `Lock` to release+acquire the involved cores then atomic becomes a waste of resources.

 ## Conclusion

 By this moment I look at the above and wonder: are there any use for the atomic approach at all?
-Hm...
+Hm... 😉

-PS.
-My apologies for all the errors.
-Lack of time doesn't allow me to proof-read this post.
-Will try to fix it ASAP.
+By carefully considering this dilemma I would preliminary put it this way: I would be acceptable for an application as it knows the conditions it would be operated in and this makes it possible to estimate the outcomes.

+But it is most certainly no go for a library/module which has no idea where and how would it be used.

+It is much easier to formulate the rule of thumb for `Lock::Async` acceptance:

+- many, perhaps hundreds, of simultaneous operations
+- no high CPU load

+Sounds like some heavily parallelized I/O to me, for example.
+In such cases it is less important to be really fast but it does matter not to hit the `max_threads` limit.

 ## Ukraine